 Living on a Teacher's Salary

-Let's see how we can use an average teacher's salary to create a doable budget.
+Let's see how we can use an average teacher's salary to create a doable budget for a couple with no kids.

-I'm using the local county's pay scale for a teacher with a Bachelor's Degree, certification, and 5 years of experience.
-That gives us an annual salary of $41,404.20.
+I'm using our local county's pay scale for a teacher with a Bachelor's Degree, non-NBPTS certification, and 5 years of experience.
+That gives us an annual salary of $52,410.90.

 Payscale has a list of the average teacher's salary by state if you're curious for the full list.